syler11/MS2-Matching-Game/readme.md

 6. As first-time user, I want to see how long does it take to complete the game.
 7. As first-time user, I want to navigate the website easily.

-##### Regular visitor
+##### Returning visitor
-1. As a regular visitor, I want to mesaure my time to see my progress.
+8. As a regular visitor, I want to mesaure my time to see my progress.
-2. As a regular visitor, I want to select different level to challenge myself.
+9. As a regular visitor, I want to select different level to challenge myself.
-3. As a regular visitor, I want to send feedback of the game.
+10. As a regular visitor, I want to send feedback of the game.

 #### Site owner
-1. As a site owner, I want to receive feedback from the users easily.
+11. As a site owner, I want to receive feedback from the users easily.
+12. As a site owner, I want to make sure that the website is flly responsive.
+13. As a site owner, I want to make sure that user don't use the backwards button if would navigate to a page which doesn't exist.
 ### Scope

 The project scope was outlined as followed: